Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 That’s why we created a key deliverables board in Trello.
 We use Unito to pull information from multiple Asana projects and consolidate it onto a Trello board; each Asana task is then represented by a Trello card, and it’s all organized according to how close the initiative is to completion.
 Here’s what it looks like:

-Here are some tips for setting up this board.
+Now here are some tips for setting up your own.

 Your teams probably track progress differently.
 That was definitely the case for ours.
 Our marketing team has a calendar-based roadmap, our data team works in two-week sprints, the sales team has an initiative-based list, and so on.
 This can make getting visibility on everything pretty tough; you have to negotiate each team’s way of doing things before you can get to their updates.